TheoSalla/Quiz-Giver/README.md

 # Quiz-Giver

 Library that gets questions from https://opentdb.com/api_config.php. \
-ASP.NET Core API that use the library in controller.
+ASP.NET Core API that uses the library to fetch questions from external API and database.